KASHYAPCT/Product-Review-System-/README.md

 # Product-Review-System-

-Product-Review-System- is a web application designed to allow users to submit, view, and manage product reviews.
-The system enables customers to share their experiences, rate products, and help others make informed purchasing decisions.
+Product-Review-System- is a backend-only web application that provides APIs for submitting, viewing, and managing product reviews.
+The system enables customers to share their experiences, rate products

 ## Features